cezardiego/LST_Cloud_Mask_Landsat8_9/README.md

 This script has been adapted from the original version, written by Konlavach Mengsuwan and available at https://github.com/KonlavachMengsuwan/LST_Landsat8_L1.

-The script calculates Land Surface Temperature (LST) from Landsat 8/Landsat9 images, including automatic cloud masking based on the QA_PIXEL band.
+The script calculates Land Surface Temperature (LST) from Landsat 8/Landsat9, including automatic cloud masking based on the QA_PIXEL band.

 Make sure all required packages are installed before running the script.